Hero Background

 Key features:

-• Full system emulation: Emulate a complete Android environment, simulating CPU, memory, and peripherals accurately.
+• Full system emulation: Emulate a complete Android environment, including CPU, memory, and peripherals.

-• Snapshot support: Save and restore system states for quick testing and rollback.
+• Snapshot support: Save and restore VM state for quick rollback during testing.

 8. Appetize.io